nedwebster/smart-pandas/README.md

 ```

 ## Data Validation
-`smart-pandas` uses Pandera for building data schemas to validate the data against.
+`smart-pandas` uses Pandera for building data schemas to validate the data against. `smart-pandas` dynamically builds the schema based on the current state of the data, and the definitions in the config file.

 ```python
 data.smart_pandas.validate(inplace=True)